jaywcjlove/create-tag-action/README.md

 - `package-path` The path of the `package.json` file.
 Default `package.json`.
 - `release` Optionally marks this tag as `release`.
 Set to `true` to enable.
 - `prerelease` Optionally marks this release as `prerelease`.
 Set to `true` to enable.
+- `draft` Optionally marks this release as a `draft` release.
+Set to true to enable.
 - `body` An optional body for the release.

 ## Outputs